MickGyver/vscode-amiga-blitzbasic/README.md

 ## [0.3.0 ]
 - Extension Settings: shared folder volume name in AmigaOS.
-- Extension UAE serial port for direct connection.
+- Extension Settings: UAE serial port for direct connection.
 - blitzbasic2.rexx and BB2NagAway integrated in extension and copied automatically in AmigaOS.
 -
 ### 0.2.0